-- 4. False Identification: Use or possession of false identification (fake ID). - 5.
-Failure to Disclose: Failure to disclose to the Dean of Students in writing, within five business days, any felony related conviction, plea of guilty or deferred judgement occurring after admission to the University; failure to fully disclose conduct information in the University admissions process. - 6.
-Forgery or Unauthorized Use: Forging or using without authorization any University documents or records, financial aid documents, computers, electronic mail, telephones, identification, or property. - 7.
-Interfering with the Conduct Process: Interfering with conduct procedures or outcomes, including, but not limited to: falsification; distortion or misrepresentation of information; knowingly initiating a complaint without good cause; harassment or intimidation of a Hearing Officer, participants, or University personnel before, during, or after a proceeding; violating interim measures; and failure to comply with the sanction(s) imposed by either the Dean of Students, their designee, or Hearing Officer. - 8.
-Misuse or Theft of Computer Data, Equipment, Programs, Time and/or Violation of Information Technology Policies: Violations including but not limited to (UW Regulation 8-1): - a.
-Unauthorized entry into a file to use, download, read, transfer or change the content, or for any other unauthorized purpose. - b.
+- 16. Hazing: Any intentional act or situation that causes embarrassment, harassment, or ridicule, risks emotional, mental, or physical harm, or that destroys, damages, or removes public or private property, and is committed for the purpose of initiation, admission into, affiliation with, advancement within, or general member participation in a group, organization, team, social or academic program, regardless as to whether or not the actions are sanctioned or approved by the organization, and regardless of the hazed person's willingness to participate.
+This includes participating in, condoning, encouraging, requiring, observing, or allowing an opportunity for hazing. - 17.
+Interfering with Freedom of Movement: Intentionally or substantially interfering with another's freedom of movement, including the free flow of pedestrian or vehicular traffic. - 18.
+Interfering with active bystander: Intentionally or substantially interfering with, intimidating, threatening, harassing, or retaliating against others for engaging in bystander intervention to prevent or report potential harm, violence, or sexual misconduct. - 19.
+Interfering with the Conduct Process: Interfering with conduct procedures or outcomes, including, but not limited to: falsification; distortion or misrepresentation of information; knowingly initiating a complaint without good cause; harassment or intimidation of a Hearing Officer, participants, or University personnel before, during, or after a proceeding; violating interim measures; and failure to comply with the sanction(s) imposed by either the Dean of Students, their designee, or Hearing Officer.

+20. Misuse or Theft of Computer Data, Equipment, Programs, Time, and/or Violation of Information Technology Policies:

+- a.
+Unauthorized entry into a file to use, download, read, transfer, or to change the content, or for any other unauthorized purpose. - b.
 Unauthorized use of another individual's identification and password. - c.
 Use of technology resources to interfere with the work of another student, staff, faculty member or University official. - d.
 Use of technology resources to cyber stalk, send obscene messages, or otherwise violate the law. - e.
 Use of technology resources to interfere with normal operation of the University computing system. - f.
-Attempting to modify system facilities including the introduction of electronic vandalism, e.g. "viruses," "worm," or other destructive or disruptive programs and devices, into University computing resources, whether on its premises or connected to it by network. - g.
+Attempting to modify system facilities including the introduction of electronic vandalism, e.g., "viruses," "worm," or other destructive or disruptive programs and devices, into University computing resources, whether on its premises or connected to it by network. - g.
 Unauthorized use of technology resources for personal profit, to commit crimes and/or otherwise engage in unlawful conduct. - h.
-Unauthorized copying, reproduction, or file sharing of licensed software on University computing equipment. - 9.
-Theft: Engaging in theft, attempted theft or unauthorized possession of property.
+Unauthorized copying, reverse engineering, reproduction, or file sharing of licensed software on University computing equipment. - 21.
+Physical Violence: Engaging in physical violence of any nature against any person, service animal, or pet.
+This includes fighting; assaulting; battering; using or threatening to use a knife, firearm, or other weapon; physically abusing, restraining, or transporting someone against their will; acting in a manner that threatens or endangers the physical health or safety of any person or causes reasonable apprehension of such harm or injuries resulting in death.